znation2010/Mobile_Version_Portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: setup and mobile first
+# 📖 Portfolio: finish mobile version

 <a name="about-project"></a>

-> Portfolio: setup and mobile first is a project that is designed for us to get familiar with setting a Responsive Website for different devices also using linters.
+> Portfolio: finish mobile version is a project that is designed for us to get familiar with setting a Responsive Website for different devices also using linters.

 ## 🛠 Built With <a name="built-with"></a>